top of page

 Making users have to think

 Breaking established conventions without purpose can confuse users.
-Jacob’s Law states that "Users spend most of their time on other sites.
+Jakob’s Law states that "Users spend most of their time on other sites.
 This means that users prefer your site to work the same way as all the other sites they already know."

 Think of it like cars, which usually have a consistent layout: four wheels, a steering wheel on the left, and gas plus brake pedals.
 If you’ve ever driven a car with the steering wheel on the right side, you know how confusing it can be.
 Remember: